Bosso, Nigeria

 In 2014, Bosso became home to thousands of refugees fleeing fighting in Borno State.
 The government of Niger State requested help from UNHCR to build temporary facilities; additional funding is needed for shelter, water, and food.

+Climate

+The district experiences yearly highs of 33.5°C, 151.08 days with precipitation, and 130.0 millimetres of precipitation.

+Temperature

+Bosso's temperature will be greatly impacted by climate change, with a positive trend of rising mean annual temperatures and falling temperatures.